elasticpath/react-pwa-reference-storefront/src/components/src/ProductListPagination/README.md

 #### Description

-Displays pagination data for use in product lists.
+Displays pagination information for product lists that exceed one page.

+This component is used with the `ProductList` component.

 #### Usage